OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_move.md

-﻿---
+---
 author: rgregg
 ms.author: rgregg
 ms.date: 09/10/2017
-title: Move a file or folder - OneDrive API
+title: Move a file or folder
 ---
 # Move a DriveItem to a new folder